FULL-TIME. Brazil romp to a fine opening game win over Japan.

 Confederations Cup – Follow the Football match between Brazil and Japan live with Eurosport.
 The match starts at 05:00 on 16 June 2013.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Brazil and Japan.
+Head-to-head: see historical stats and visit our detailed profiles for Brazil vs Japan.
 Get all the latest on Football: fixtures, results and tables.

 FULL-TIME.
 Brazil romp to a fine opening game win over Japan.